burakbayramli/books/TensorFlow-Machine-Learning-Cookbook-master/09_Recurrent_Neural_Networks/05_Creating_A_Sequence_To_Sequence_Model/05_seq2seq_translation.md

 sess.run(init)
 ```

 We now start the training.
-For each iteration, we pick a random bicket, and get a batch of sentences from that bucket.
-There are then trained on.
+For each iteration, we pick a random
+bucket, and get a batch of sentences from that bucket.
+There are then
+trained on.

 ```python